teamradish/TRTwitchPlaysBot/Wiki/Adding-ConsolesInputs.md

 * Add a new console TRBot doesn't come with out of the box.
 * Create buttons for hotkeys, such as a "toggleaudio" input that mutes/unmutes audio on an emulator.
-* Implement a "split" input, used in a script through software such as JoyToKey, that activates the next split in software such as LiveSplit.
+* Implement a "split" input, used in a script through software such as QJoyPad or JoyToKey, that activates the next split in software such as LiveSplit.
 * ...and much more!
 Keep exploring and share your findings!